lisabeihypacheco/lisabeihypacheco.github.io/_pages/teaching.md

 I have over 6 years of experience in teaching Graduate, Undergraduate and Excecutive Economics courses, at PUC-Rio and at the LSE.

-I'm currently teaching PP404 Economics for Public Policy (MPP, LSE).
+In 2024/25 I was a Teaching Fellow for PP404 Economics for Public Policy (MPP, LSE), for which I won an LSE Class Teacher Award ([Teaching Evaluation Survey](lisabeihypacheco.github.io/assets/pdf/PP404_2025).

 Courses I've taught: